Prodigy Finance - April 30, 2019

 Opening and maintaining an account will demonstrate a financial history with that bank in the future and that bank is more likely than another to offer you credit if you’ve been a loyal customer (and they can see your income and typical transactions).

-TIP: If you’ve taken an education loan that transfers the funds – including living expenses - directly to your university (including Prodigy Finance loans), you will need a local bank account to receive your living expenses from your university.
+TIP: If you’ve taken an education loan that transfers the funds – including living expenses - directly to your university (like a loan from Prodigy Finance), you will need a local bank account to receive your living expenses from your university.
 Spend some time researching banks in the area before picking one as you should be prepared to maintain the relationship with this bank for several years.

-Don’t expect to see your rent on your credit report automatically; it wasn’t traditionally handed over to credit bureaus.
+In the US, rent is not automatically reported on your credit report because the information isn't directly handled by credit bureaus.
 However, Experian is now accepting rent reports and you’ll want to register with their RentBureau to make your off-campus housing costs count towards your credit score.

 You’ll need to chat with your landlord and set up electronic payments to make it happen, but this can be a big credit booster if you’re making payments on time every month.